project-jue/jue/docs/architecture/TRUTH_01.md

 15A:
 ## **15. What is truth versus belief?**

-Your analysis is profound and correct.
+The analysis is profound and correct.
 Let's operationalize it.

 ### **Proposal: Abandon "Truth" as a Primitive**